-- The Leader will be advised by phone call and email, and an email also sent to Deputy(s) other Cabinet Members, Ward Member(s), the CEO and Director of Housing and Assets to notify them of the encampment. - Email sent key officers/partner agencies (as per agreed list) to notify them of the encampment and to - Email sent to Leader, Deputy and Ward Member post initial assessment visit. - Message added to website (Unauthorised encampment pages) to advise residents we are aware of the encampment and we are taking appropriate steps to deal with it.
+- An email will be sent to the Leader, the Deputy(s) other Cabinet Members, Ward Member(s), the CEO and Director of Housing and Assets to notify them of the encampment. - Email sent key officers/partner agencies (as per agreed list) to notify them of the encampment and to - Email sent to Leader, Deputy and Ward Member post initial assessment visit. - Message added to website (Unauthorised encampment pages) to advise residents we are aware of the encampment and we are taking appropriate steps to deal with it.